songliao/otctutorial/docs/source/quant_dev.rst

 Quant Dev
 ==================
 .. note::
-    To make all your formulas come to life, coding is the core skill you have to master.
+    To make all your models come to life, coding is the core skill you have to master.

 .. toctree::